Ananda Samarakoon: National anthem

-One of Samarakoon's early compositions, Namo Namo Mata was nominated as the national anthem and was officially adopted as the national anthem of Ceylon on 22 November 1951, from a committee headed by Sir Edwin Wijeyeratne.
-Critics attacked Namo Namo Mata, particularly the "Gana" significance of the introductory words (Namo Namo Matha) which designate disease and ill luck to the political leaders of the country.
-Samarakone who has completed Ghana Shasthra studies in India, clearly stated the ones who were asking to change the lyrics, that he is the only one to complete Ghana Shastra studies in India and that he would knows if there is any mistake or not.
-But after some days, he was asked to visit the SL broadcasting cooperation and had made to listen to his song which had been changed without his knowledge and consent.
+One of Samarakoon's early compositions, Namo Namo Mata was nominated as the national anthem and was officially adopted as the national anthem of Ceylon on 22 November 1951 by a committee headed by Sir Edwin Wijeyeratne.
+The song faced criticism, particularly regarding the "Gana" significance of its opening words (Namo Namo Mata), which some claimed brought disease and ill fortune to the country’s political leaders.
+Having completed advanced studies in Ghana Shastra in India, Samarakoon firmly stated that he was the only one qualified to judge any errors in the lyrics.
+Despite this, a few days later he was summoned to the Sri Lanka Broadcasting Corporation, where he was made to listen to a version of his song that had been altered without his knowledge or consent.

 Death

-On 5 April 1962, at the age of fifty one, Samarakoon committed suicide by taking an overdose of sleeping tablets.
+On 5 April 1962, at the age of 51, Samarakoon tragically took his own life by overdosing on sleeping tablets.
+His suicide is widely believed to have been influenced by the unauthorized alterations made to his composition of the national anthem, Namo Namo Mata.